Below are some of our representative projects, sorted alphabetically.

 - Irrigation – Parks, Schools, Churches, & Streetscapes

 The City’s reclaimed water program continues to be successful due to the widespread community acceptance of reclaimed water as a viable resource.
-Skillings Connolly led the public acceptance effort through school-based education and awareness programs, marketing and direct education with users.
-By working closely with schools, churches, fire stations and residents, all of which are now among Yelm’s many paying reclaimed water customers, Skillings Connolly helped the City go forward with confidence, knowing that users would be there to create demand for the reclaimed water.
+Skillings led the public acceptance effort through school-based education and awareness programs, marketing and direct education with users.
+By working closely with schools, churches, fire stations and residents, all of which are now among Yelm’s many paying reclaimed water customers, Skillings helped the City go forward with confidence, knowing that users would be there to create demand for the reclaimed water.

 Helix Design Group,